 D. Professional and External Affairs Management

-Attend and represent the College at statewide, regional, and other meetings, conventions, seminars, workshops, etc., as appropriate.
+Attend and represent the College at statewide and other meetings, conventions, seminar, workshops, etc., as appropriate.

-Support and assist Department Chairs and Program Coordinators in matters of licensure, accreditation, and related matters.
+Support and assist Department Chairs and Program Coordinators in matters of licensure and accreditation.

 Master's degree from an accredited institution in one of the disciplines represented in the Division or equivalent.

-Three years of full-time, college level, undergraduate teaching experience.
+Three years of full-time, college level teaching experience.

 Three years of management experience in a post-secondary institution as the Department Chair or Dean.

-Experience developing academically sound programs that prepare students for the workforce and/or transfer to baccalaureate institutions.
+Experience in the development of cutting edge, academically sound programs that prepare students for the workforce and/or transfer to baccalaureate institutions.

-Experience using and providing leadership in a variety of traditional and innovative pedagogical practices that promote student learning.
+Experience using a variety of traditional and innovative pedagogical practices that promote student learning.

-Experience developing curriculum including using assessment strategies to measure instructional effectiveness and student learning outcomes.
+Experience in curriculum development including the use of assessment strategies to measure instructional effectiveness and student learning outcomes.